GLSmith155/Auburn-University-Computer-Science/README.md

 # Auburn-University-Computer-Science
-The repository for my Auburn University coursework.
+The repository for Auburn University coursework I choose to share.